The Pas: Government

-The Pas is governed by a mayor and six councilors who are elected by residents.
+The Pas is governed by a mayor and six councillors who are elected by residents.
 The mayor is Andre Murphy.

 The region is represented in the Legislative Assembly of Manitoba as part of The Pas-Kameesak riding.
-Its current provincial representative is New Democratic Party (NDP) Member of the Legislative Assembly Amanda Lathlin.
-She is the daughter of Oscar Lathlin, who had represented the riding from 1990 until his death in November 2008.
-Amanda Lathlin has served as an MLA since a by-election on April 22, 2015, for The Pas; she is the first First Nations woman ever elected to the Manitoba legislature.
+The seat is currently vacant.
+The most recent representative was the daughter of Oscar Lathlin, who had represented the riding from 1990 until his death in November 2008.
+Amanda Lathlin served as an MLA since a by-election on April 22, 2015, for The Pas; she was the first First Nations woman ever elected to the Manitoba legislature, she died in office on March 21, 2026.

 In the House of Commons of Canada, The Pas is part of the Churchill—Keewatinook Aski riding.
 Its current federal representative is Liberal Member of Parliament Rebecca Chartrand.
 She has served as MP since the 2025 Canadian federal election.